WayneJ2/sql-challenge/README.md

 # SQL-Challenge (Employee Database)

 ## Purpose
-To take employee and company information to data engineer an employee database to then run analysis quiries on.
+To take employee and company information to data engineer an employee database to then run analysis queries on.

 ## Development Steps
 - First an **_[Employee ERD](https://github.com/WayneJ2/sql-challenge/blob/main/Employee_ERD.PNG)_** was created to map out the creation of the Employee Database.